rrmartins/faqmarkdown/readme.md

 To do a search for a particular category, do:

-    Post.find_by_category ('foo')
+    faq.find_by_category ('foo')

-This will return your posts that have a category named `foo`.
+This will return your faqs that have a category named `foo`.

-### View the Post
+### View the faq

-Open `http://localhost:3000/posts` in your browser and you should be able to navigate to your new post.
-The URL for your new post is `http://localhost:3000/posts/2011/01/01/test-post`.
+Open `http://localhost:3000/faqs` in your browser and you should be able to navigate to your new faq.
+The URL for your new faq is `http://localhost:3000/faqs/2011/01/01/test-faq`.

 ## Overriding Files

-The easiest way to customize the Postmarkdown functionality or appearance is by using the override generator.
-This generator can copy files from the Postmarkdown core and place them into your Rails app.
+The easiest way to customize the Faqmarkdown functionality or appearance is by using the override generator.
+This generator can copy files from the Faqmarkdown core and place them into your Rails app.
 For example:

-    $ rails generate postmarkdown:override --all        # overrides all of the things
+    $ rails generate faqmarkdown:override --all        # overrides all of the things
-    $ rails generate postmarkdown:override --controller # overrides `app/controllers/posts_controller.rb`
+    $ rails generate faqmarkdown:override --controller # overrides `app/controllers/faqs_controller.rb`
-    $ rails generate postmarkdown:override --model      # overrides `app/models/post.rb`
+    $ rails generate faqmarkdown:override --model      # overrides `app/models/faq.rb`
-    $ rails generate postmarkdown:override --views      # overrides all files in directory `app/views/posts/`
+    $ rails generate faqmarkdown:override --views      # overrides all files in directory `app/views/faqs/`
-    $ rails generate postmarkdown:override --theme      # overrides the layout and stylesheet
+    $ rails generate faqmarkdown:override --theme      # overrides the layout and stylesheet

 ## RSS Feed

-Postmarkdown comes prepared with a fully functional RSS feed.
+Faqmarkdown comes prepared with a fully functional RSS feed.

 You can take advantage of the built-in feed by adding the feed link to your HTML head tag.
 For example, simply add the following to your default layout: